Hospital Accessibility Analysis

 How it's held up

-I posted this on LinkedIn without expecting much, and it's gotten real, specific feedback from people in the field — a GIS data consultant flagged the clustering technique as worth borrowing, and a startup founder told me it directly shaped ideas for his own product.
-That kind of validation matters more to me than any metric I could put on the dashboard itself.
+I posted this on LinkedIn without expecting much, and it sparked real technical conversation with people in the field — one GIS developer raised the challenge of trying the same approach on Overture's much larger buildings dataset, and a senior software engineer suggested an edge-caching architecture (CloudFront and Lambda@Edge) that could make a production version more efficient.
+That kind of engagement matters more to me than any metric I could put on the dashboard itself.

 This was the first app to migrate off dulcetgis.com onto my permanent domain, bergstromgis.com — driven by that outside validation, not just personal preference.